 Metron Technology N.V.
-As described in Note 5 under the caption "Investments", the Company owned approximately 1.6 million shares of Metron at August 31, 2002.
-In addition, the Company recorded a charge of \$8.2 million in 2001 related to the early termination of a distribution agreement as described in Note 11 under the caption "Nonrecurring charges".
-Sales to Metron under current and previous distribution agreements were \$16.3 million, \$85.3 million and \$81.9 million in 2002, 2001 and 2000, respectively.
-Trade accounts receivable relating to these sales as of August 31, 2002 and August 25, 2001 were \$3.3 million and \$6.1
+As described in Note 5 under the caption "Investments", the Company owned approximately 1.6 million shares of Metron at August 30, 2003.
+In addition, the Company recorded a charge of \$8.2 million in 2001 related to the early termination of a distribution agreement as described in Note 12 under the caption "Other charges."
+Sales to Metron under current and previous distribution agreements were \$19.6 million, \$16.3 million and \$85.3 million in 2003, 2002 and 2001, respectively.
+Trade accounts receivable relating to these sales as of August 30, 2003 and August 31, 2002 were \$4.0 million and \$3.3 million, respectively.

-(22) COMMITMENTS AND CONTINGENT LIABILITIES
+(23) COMMITMENTS AND CONTINGENT LIABILITIES

-In September 2002, the Company was named as a defendant along with three other companies in an action filed for damages arising from a chemical spill at a customer's facility in January 2000.
-While the outcome of this matter cannot be predicted with any certainty, based on the information to date, the Company believes that it has adequate insurance to cover any damages assessed against the Company and as such, does not believe that the matter will have a material adverse effect on its financial position, operating results or cash flows.
+In September 2002, Lucent Technologies, Inc. named the Company as a defendant along with Poly-Flow Engineering Inc., FSI International, Inc. and BOC Capital Group in an action filed in circuit court in Orange County, Florida for damages arising from a chemical spill at its facility in January 2000.
+To date, Lucent has requested aggregate damages from all defendants in the range of \$52 million, and has specifically requested damages of \$12 million from the Company.
+While the outcome of this matter cannot be predicted with any certainty, based on the information to date, the Company believes that it has valid defenses to the claims and, furthermore, has adequate insurance to cover any damages assessed against the Company and as such, does not believe that the matter will have a material adverse effect on its financial position, operating results or cash flows.